pa4080/openai-to-cloudflare-ai/README.md

-# Translate API: OpenAI to Cloudflare AI
+# Translation API: OpenAI to Cloudflare AI

 Cloudflare Worker that provides a Base URL for making AI requests to [Cloudflare Workers AI](https://developers.cloudflare.com/workers-ai/) using an OpenAI client or call format.